 Family, Parent & Caregiver Resources

-The Special Education Instructional Plan During Closure: Activities for Maintenance of Skills for Home document is a resource to assist our families and students during any closure or break, and serves as a wealth of resources when school is in session.
+The Special Education Instructional Activities for Maintenance of Skills for Home document is a resource to assist our families and students during any closure or break, and serves as a wealth of resources when school is in session.
 These sources of ideas and inspiration feature technological and non-technological ideas and resources to help foster and continue learning opportunities.

 Aspire of WNY